 Where children use the service, flexible new approaches to practice are developed with them and their families, which prevent abuse and enable possible problems to be detected early, taking particular account of groups who lack voice.
-Children, external agencies and families participate in innovative ways of safeguarding.
+Children. external agencies and families participate in innovative ways of safeguarding.
 The service looks for and uses new and existing good practice and research findings in childcentred practice to deliver person-centred safe care and support.

-The service is particularly creative in the way it involves and works with people to systems, policies and procedures and manages safeguarding concerns promptly, using local safeguarding procedures whenever necessary.
+The service is particularly creative in the way it involves and works with people to understand their diverse circumstances and individual whenever necessary.
 Where required, investigations are thorough.
 There is a consistent approach to safeguarding and matters are always dealt with in an open, transparent and objective way.